 What Is Java Message Service (JMS)?

-Java Message Service is a robust API to easily and efficiently support a wide range of enterprise messaging products.
-It provides a single platform for Java Client Applications and Java Middle-Tier Services yoked with a common set of interfaces and semantics.
-This engineering enables Java programs to connect with messaging implementations built in other languages as well.
+• JMS provides a robust platform for Java Client Applications and Middle-Tier Services, unifying them with a common set of interfaces and semantics.
+This compatibility extends to messaging implementations in other programming languages.

 Java Message Service Architecture